cilliagustin/track-e.i/README.md

 ### Purpose
 #### For the creator:
-* To be able to show the creator capabilities, creating a complex and dinamic website with out the use of any framework or library, creating from scratch donut charts using svg on html and replicating (smaller scale versions) of libraries.
+* To be able to show the creator capabilities, creating a complex and dinamic website with out the use of any framework or library, creating from scratch pie charts using svg on html and replicating (smaller scale versions) of libraries.

 #### For the user:
 * To be able to correcly track their transactions in order to keep a better control of their finances.